 Routine check-ups ensure that your gums are healing properly after the procedure.

 Is There a Recovery Period for LANAP?

 Patients that undergo LANAP can expect to return to their daily activities as soon as they leave the office.
 There is little pain or discomfort following the procedure.
-However, for severely infected gums, the doctor may ask you to rest at least 24 hours to allow time to heal.
+However, for severely infected gums, the doctor may ask you to rest for at least 24 hours to allow time to heal.
 In comparison to traditional periodontal surgery, this cuts the recovery period down from two to four weeks to a mere day.

 How Long Do Results from LANAP Last?

 LANAP targets and destroys infected tissue in your gums.
 This means that it removes the bacteria completely, resulting in clean and healthy gums.
 These results should last forever, but it depends on how well you take care of your teeth post-treatment.